CriminalJusticeProgramsOnline.com

 Classrooms Imitate Crime: Criminal Justice Schools that Teach with Mock Crime Scenes

-July 24, 2014 by admin
+July 24, 2014 by Author

 At Radford University, students took part in a mock crime scene competition run by Department of Criminal Justice professor Emi Moldovan.
 Here’s the setup: Seven student teams, consisting of three students within each team, took part in a mock CSI competition based on the 1849 Parkman-Webster murder case, one of the first investigations to use […]